MarinaShmovganets/lighthouse/readme.md

 * **[Microlink](https://microlink.io)** — Microlink is a cloud browser as API.
 It offers Lighthouse reports on demand, making it easy to build any service on top.
 Similar functionality is available via the underlying open-source project named browserless.

-* **[Peyk](https://peyk.com)** - Peyk is a website change detection & monitoring service with the power of an advanced correlation system and a variety of modules.
-Peyk can track websites cookies, network requests, technologies, local & session storage, lighthouse audits, and many more besides visual tracking.
+* **[Peyk](https://peyk.com)** - Peyk is a website change detection & monitoring service.
+Peyk can detect changes in cookies, network requests, technologies, local & session storage, lighthouse audits, screenshots and so much more.
 Peyk is offered via free and paid plans.

 * **[Wattspeed](https://wattspeed.com/)** — Wattspeed is a free tool that generates snapshots - historical captures of your web pages that include Lighthouse scores, a list of technologies, W3C HTML validator results, DOM size, mixed content info, and more.